readium/swift-toolkit/streamer/README.md

 //...
 ```

 You can now access your publications content programmatically.
-The `Publication` object is described in the R2Streamer documentation [LINK].
+The `Publication` object is described in the R2Streamer documentation.

 # Built in HTTP server

 ##### Initializing the server
-R2Streamer provides, for convenience, a local HTTP server called `PublicationSever`.
+R2Streamer provides a local HTTP server called `PublicationSever`, this allow access to the resources of the `Publication`.

 ```Swift
 /// Instantiation of the HTTP server